aniass/Sales-forecasting/README.md

 ## Sales forecasting
-Sales forecasting by using time series model.
+The project concerns sales forecasting by using time series model.

 That was a recruitment task for the Analyst role in eobuwie.pl.